See what consumers named the best mattress of 2012

 3) Water Mattresses

 Water mattresses are experiencing a resurgence in popularity among consumers, due to safer, more reliable materials, waveless options, and new models.
-Waterbeds can come in the traditional hardside style (a vinyl bladder that rests in a wood frame) or newer softside model which encloses a water bladder within a mattress encasement (similar to air bed mattresses).
+Waterbeds can come in the traditional hardside style (a vinyl bladder that rests in a wood frame) or newer softside model which encloses a water bladder within a mattress encasement.
 Varying configurations of fiber layers improve support and offer firmer options, which tend to receive higher ratings than free flow models.
 Overall, waterbed mattresses come in with 79% customer satisfaction.

 2) Latex Mattresses

 True latex mattresses feature solid latex foam cores, possibly with added layers of latex to create softer or firmer sleeping surface.
 Latex can be synthetic, natural or blended, and the foam is created using either the Dunlop or Talalay process.
-In ratings, all natural latex tends to rank the best, and those with at least upper layers in Talalay latex tend to rated as most comfortable.
+In ratings of quality and durability, all natural latex tends to rank the best, and are rated as most comfortable.
 Consumers most like the durability of latex, as these mattresses can last for decades with proper care.
-Latex mattresses receive satisfaction ratings around 80% overall.
+Latex mattresses receive satisfaction ratings around 80% overall, but natural and organic brands can rate considerably higher.

 1) Memory Foam Mattresses – The Best Mattress Type